Monthly Tech-Tip from Tony Hansen SignUp

 FeO (iron oxide) is a very powerful flux in reduction

-An example of a highly fluid glaze melt that has pooled in the bottom of a bowl.
+This is an example of a highly fluid glaze melt that has pooled in the bottom of a bowl.
 While it may be decorative, this effect comes at a cost.
-The fluidity is partly a product of high KNaO, not surprisingly it is crazing like mad!
-The crazing weakens the piece, much, much more than you might think.
-Those cracks in that thick layer at the bottom are deep, they want to continue down into the body and will do so at the first opportunity (e.g. sudden temperature change, bump).
-Also, fluid glazes like this are much more likely to leach.
-Commercial glazes like these are not somehow exempt, they can have the same issues.
+The melt fluidity is often a product of high KNaO - so not surprisingly it is crazing like mad!
+This crazing weakens the piece, much, much more than you might think. when glaze are thick like this the crazing becomes cracks, they go right down through that thick layer at the bottom of this bowl.
+And they want to continue right down into the body - and will do so at the first opportunity (e.g. sudden temperature change, a bump).
+Also, fluid glazes like this are much more likely to leach (because they lack SiO2 and Al2O3).
+That is crystallization in the middle, who knows how chemically stable that is?
+Yes, these are commercial glazes having a seal that suggests they are somehow immune to leaching, but multiple different layers are interacting here, there is no possible way to predict the resistance to leaching.

 The glaze broke the bottom off the pot!